-Just as the most and least significant bytes of a number are 0 and 3, the most and least significant bits of a single-precision floatingpoint number are 0 and 31.
-The beginning bit (and most significant bit) offsets of S, E, and F are 0, 1, and 9, respectively.
+Just as the most and least significant bytes of a number are ${\tt 0}$ and ${\tt 3}$, the most and least significant bits of a single-precision floatingpoint number are 0 and 31.
+The beginning bit (and most significant

+Srinivasan Standards Track [Page 5] bit) offsets of S, E, and F are 0, 1, and 9, respectively.
 Note that these numbers refer to the mathematical positions of the bits, and NOT to their actual physical locations (which vary from medium to medium).

-The EEE specifications should be consulted concerning the encoding for signed zero, signed infinity (overflow), and denormalized numbers (underflow) [3].
-According to IEEE specifications, the "NaN" (not a number) is system dependent and should not be used externally.
+The IEEE specifications should be consulted concerning the encoding for signed zero, signed infinity (overflow), and denormalized numbers (underflow) [3].
+According to IEEE specifications, the "NaN" (not a number) is system dependent and should not be interpreted within XDR as anything other than "NaN".